mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

   cursor=dbhandle.wf_TimeSeries.find({})
   d_in=read_distributed_data(dbhandle,cursor)
   d_out=d_in.map(signals.filter, "bandpass", freqmin=1, freqmax=5, object_history=True, alg_id='0')
-  d_out.compute()
+  d_compute=d_out.compute()

 This example applies the obpsy default bandpass filter to all data stored in the wf_TimeSeries collection for the database to which dbhandle points.
 The *read_distributed_data* line loads that data as a Dask bag we here call *d_in*.
-The map operator applies the algorithm defined by the symbol *signals_filter* to each object in *d_in* and stores the output in the (new) bag *d_out*.
-The last line is way you tell dask to "go" (i.e. proceed with the calculations).
+The map operator applies the algorithm defined by the symbol *signals_filter* to each object in *d_in* and stores the output in the created (new) bag *d_out*.
+The last line is way you tell dask to "go" (i.e. proceed with the calculations) and store the computed result in the *d_compute*.
 The idea and reasons for the concept of of "lazy" or "delayed" operation is discussed at length in various sources on dask (and Spark).
 We refer the reader to (LIST OF A FEW KEY URLS) for more on this general topic.